Drive theory

 Drive theory is based on the principle that organisms are born with certain psychological needs and that a negative state of tension is created when these needs are not satisfied.
 When a need is satisfied, drive is reduced and the organism returns to a state of homeostasis and relaxation.
 According to the theory, drive tends to increase over time and operates on a feedback control system, much like a thermostat.

-In 1943 two psychologists, Clark Hull and Kenneth Spence, had the first interest in this idea of motivation.
-They knew it was a sense of their motivation, drives, and an explanation of all behavior.
-After years of research, they created the drive theory.
+In 1943 two psychologists, Clark Hull and Kenneth Spence, put forward a drive theory as an explanation of all behavior.
 In a study conducted by Hull, two groups of rats were put in a maze, group A was given food after three hours and group B was given food after twenty-two hours.
 Hull had decided that the rats that were deprived of food longer would be more likely to develop a habit of going down the same path to obtain food.

 Psychoanalysis

 In psychoanalysis, drive theory (Triebtheorie or Trieblehre) refers to the theory of drives, motivations, or instincts, that have clear objects.
 When an internal imbalance is detected by homeostatic mechanisms, a drive to restore balance is produced.
 In 1927, Sigmund Freud said that a drive theory was what was lacking most in psychoanalysis.
 He was opposed to personality systematics in psychology, rejecting it as a form of paranoia, and instead classified drives with dichotomies like Eros/Thanatos drives (the drives toward life and death, respectively) and sexual/ego drives.

 Freud's Civilization and Its Discontents was published in Germany in 1930, when the rise of fascism in that country was well under way, and the warnings of a second European war were leading to opposing calls for rearmament and pacifism.
 Against this background, Freud wrote "In face of the destructive forces unleashed, now it may be expected that the other of the two 'heavenly forces,' eternal Eros, will put forth his strength so as to maintain himself alongside of his equally immortal adversary."

 In 1947, Hungarian psychiatrist and psychologist Leopold Szondi aimed instead at a systematic drive theory.
-Szondi Drive Diagram has been described as a revolutionary addition to psychology, and as paving the way for a theoretical psychiatry and a psychoanalytical anthropology.
+Szondi's drive diagram has been described as a revolutionary addition to psychology, and as paving the way for a theoretical psychiatry and a psychoanalytical anthropology.